valeriangalliat/blog/gear.md

   <tr>
     <td><a href="https://amzn.to/3GwRCAL">Zoom H2n</a></td>
     <td>Portable battery-powered microphone.
 It's extremely versatile
-    andit's the single microphone I use for everything form recording my motorcycle engine sound while I ride to recording vocals and acoustic instruments as well as vlogs when mounted on top of my camera.
+    and it's the single microphone I use for everything form recording my motorcycle engine sound while I ride to recording vocals and acoustic instruments as well as vlogs when mounted on top of my camera.
 It's probably not the very best at any of those categories